mesako/VirusSimulationR/README.md

 ### Software and Package Prerequisites:
 Install version 3.6.0 or later of R. Users can install R by downloading the appropriate R-x.y.z.tar.gz  file from http://www.r-project.org and following the system-specific instructions.
 VirusSimulationR was developed and tested on version 3.6.0 of R. As of this release, we recommend using version 3.6.0.

-VirusSimulationR depends on the following R libraries: ?? (version).
+VirusSimulationR depends on the following R libraries: RColorBrewer (version 1.1.2), ggplot2 (version 3.2.1), googledrive (version 1.0.0), googlesheets4 (version 0.1.0), reshape (version 0.8.8), and shiny (version 1.3.2).
 The versions provided are the R package versions for which this VirusSimulationR code has been tested.

 In order to install a package from github, you will need the devtools package.
 You can install this package with the following commands: